redromnon/iBackep/README.md

 # iBackep
-iBackep is a simple GUI backup manager for the Apple iPhone and iPad, currently available for Linux, built using [Flet](https://github.com/flet-dev/flet).
+iBackep is a simple GUI backup manager for the Apple iPhone and iPad built using [Flet](https://github.com/flet-dev/flet).
+It is currently available for Linux.

 Under the hood, the program makes use of [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice) for performing operations.